BrendonFerreira/my-social-network/README.md

  - For Relations (n:n) Neo4j
  - Documents using MongoDB
  - Real time with WebRTC when available, otherwhise WebSockets
+ - Public and static content with nginx
+ - Views with pug
+ - server requests with koajs

 # Models